anoushka-lad/INFO-5940/README_ASSIGNMENT1.md

 - Citations (filename + page) included with answers
 - Fallback mode: stuffs full context when retrieval fails
 - Warns on scanned/unreadable PDFs
+- To prevent unsupported answers, replies will only use information from the uploaded text and will note when a question is not answered in the document

 ## Prerequisites
 - Python 3.11+